tay-bird/nand2tetris/README.md

 project 03

 - This was a straightforward chapter.
 Had to think a bit about how the counter worked and which control bits had precedence, but other than that they were all obvious implementations. :)

+project 04
+- Okay, on reflection, I wonder if I never made it this far the first time I tried this course.
+That was _hard_.